MS-FIT/Neuroaesthetic-research/README.md

 If you're visiting for the first time, follow this reading path:

-1. 📄 reports/Neuroaesthetics_Trauma_Inflammation_Report_Michele_Serrano.pdf
+1. 📄 The Body's Memory: How Unprocessed Emotional Trauma and Chronic Stress Contribute to Inflammation and Autoimmune Disease

-2. 🧠 reports/Neuroprotection%20and%20Cognitive%20Resilience%20-%20A%20Scientific%20Research%20Brief.pdf
+2. 🧠 Neuroaesthetics, Trauma, Chronic Stress & Inflammation: A Scientific-Wellness Research Report

 3. 📝 Explore the Development Notes folder.